Interview: British-Syrian academic Ahmad Sukkar speaks on architecture education in the region

 Currently at the University of Sharjah, the Mohamed Makiya Prize finalist shares more insight into his work and how he hopes to contribute to the region’s intellectual discourse, as well as the Syrian crisis.

 Shortlisted for Tamayouz’s Mohamed Makiya Prize 2020, Ahmad Sukkar is a British-Syrian architect and academic who currently holds a teaching position at the UAE’s University of Sharjah.
-A member of the steering committee for a project led by the AUB’s Asfari Institute for Civil Society and Citizenship, as well as a postdoctoral fellow at MIT’s Aga Khan Program for Islamic Architecture, Sukkar’s recent achievements include winning a Middle East Studies Association’s Global Academy Award and publishing a chapter on the mosque for the Routledge Handbook of Islamic Ritual and Practice.
+A member of the steering committee for a project led by the AUB’s Asfari Institute for Civil Society and Citizenship, as well as a postdoctoral fellow at MIT’s Aga Khan Program for Islamic Architecture, Sukkar’s recent achievements include winning a Middle East Studies Association’s Global Academy Award.

 In 2018, he led a comprehensive course on Syria’s reconstruction and development while working as a Postdoctoral Visiting Fellow at the Orient-Institut Beirut.
 Sukkar has lectured at the architecture department of the University of Cambridge, and has completed doctoral and postdoctoral studies on topics related to architecture and urbanism in the Islamic world, and reconstruction in the Middle East, especially Syria.
-While his research can be found in peer-review journals, such as the International Journal of Islamic Architecture, he is also currently preparing for several publications including his doctoral thesis, which will be published in two volumes.
+While his research can be found in peer-review journals, such as the International Journal of Islamic Architecture, he is also currently preparing for several publications including two volumes.

 Here, he speaks with Round City about his many academic achievements and how he hopes to contribute to architecture education in the region.

-I completed a master’s and a doctorate of research at the University of London in architectural humanities and cultural studies, a master’s of architecture at the Architectural Association (AA) in architecture and urbanism, and a postgraduate diploma in architectural design and a bachelor’s in architecture at Damascus University.
+I completed a master’s of research and a doctorate in architectural humanities and cultural studies at the University of London, a master’s of architecture in architecture and urbanism at the Architectural Association (AA), and a postgraduate diploma in architectural design and a bachelor’s in architecture at Damascus University.

 I am currently an assistant professor in Islamic art and architecture, cultural heritage, urban conflict and modern design at the University of Sharjah (2020-2021), a Middle East Studies Association of North America (MESA) Global Academy Scholar (2019-21), and an associate member of the University College London-led Relief Centre’s Global Associates International Network (GAIN) (since 2017).
 I recently completed an Aga Khan Program for Islamic Architecture Postdoctoral Fellowship at the School of Architecture and Planning at the Massachusetts Institute of Technology (MIT) (2019-20).

-I was previously a consultant and a course leader for the Arab Reform Initiative, a postdoctoral fellow at the Orient-Institut Beirut, a visiting lecturer and an examiner at the University of Cambridge’s Department of Architecture, an Andrew W. Mellon Postdoctoral Fellow at the American University of Beirut’s (AUB) Centre for Arts and Humanities, an Imam Bukhari Visiting Research Fellow at the University of Oxford’s Centre for Islamic Studies (supported by a Barakat Trust Award), and a teaching and research fellow and a studio lecturer at Damascus University.
-I have worked at leading architectural offices in the Middle East and the UK, including Zaha Hadid Architects.
+I was previously a consultant and a course leader for the Arab Reform Initiative, a postdoctoral fellow at the Orient-Institut Beirut, a visiting lecturer and an examiner at the University of Cambridge’s Department of Architecture, an Andrew William Mellon Postdoctoral Fellow at the American University of Beirut’s (AUB) Centre for Arts and Humanities, an Imam Bukhari Visiting Research Fellow at the University of Oxford’s Centre for Islamic Studies (supported by a Barakat Trust Award), and a teaching and research fellow and a studio lecturer at Damascus University.
+The leading architectural offices in the Middle East and the UK where I worked include Zaha Hadid Architects.

 Tell us more about the stages of development in your professional and academic life and what brought you to where you are now.
 My academic and professional experience is best described in stages of development.
 As a child and adolescent, I loved the musical philosophy of Fairuz and the Rahbani brothers and traveled throughout Syria.
 During this period, I received a national award in geometric drawing, and studying architecture became an obvious destiny for me.
 As an undergraduate at Damascus University, I excelled, especially in architectural design, history and theories.
 Before graduation, I designed and constructed my first project for a computer and mobile phone company.
 I graduated with a project about the Hijaz Railway as a national museum and received an award for academic excellence from the Syrian Ministry of Higher Education.

 I then completed a postgraduate diploma with research about the architectural and urban settings of the Noble Sanctuary in Jerusalem, which received a grade of distinction.
-I worked concurrently at the leading architectural office of Wael Samhouri, Architecture & Urban Design in Damascus on award-winning government projects and competitions.
+I concurrently assisted my teacher, architect and Professor Wael Samhouri for almost three years on award-winning government projects and competitions.
 These included Damascus University’s Faculty of Letters and Humanities, which received a Cityscape Special Award (Highly Commended—Master Planning) in 2010, and the Eastern Park of Damascus, which received a Cityscape Architectural Review Award (Master Planning) in 2004.
 The Faculty of Letters and Humanities is now being built to accommodate thousands of students.
 I also worked as a teaching and research fellow at Damascus University.
 I later received a scholarship to complete both a master’s and a doctoral degree in the UK, with the aim of subsequently returning to Damascus University to start a tenure track assistant professorship.

 I realised that it would be helpful for my future career as a professor at Damascus University and as a practicing architect in Syria to have a theoretical focus in my doctoral studies different from, but complementary to, the professional focus of my master’s.
-My second master’s degree and doctorate in architectural humanities and cultural studies at the London Consortium—a unique collaboration between the University of London (Birkbeck), the AA, the Institute of Contemporary Arts, the Science Museum, and the Tate—therefore focused on the philosophical concept of the body, space and architecture in the Islamic world, especially the Levant.
-Supervised by professors Samaer Akkach, Nader El-Bizri, Mark Cousins and Neil Leach, my doctoral thesis was shortlisted for the British Association for Islamic Studies’ De Gruyter Prize for the Study of Islam and the Muslim World and won an international Gorgias Press’ Classical Islamic World Book Prize.
+My second master’s degree and doctorate in architectural humanities and cultural studies at the London Consortium—a unique collaboration between the University of London (Birkbeck College), the AA, the Institute of Contemporary Arts, the Science Museum, and the Tate—therefore focused on the philosophical concept of the body, space and architecture in the Islamic world, especially the Levant.
+Professors Samer Akkach, Nader El-Bizri, Mark Cousins and Neil Leach supervised my doctoral thesis, which was shortlisted for the British Association for Islamic Studies’ De Gruyter Prize for the Study of Islam and the Muslim World and won an international Gorgias Press’ Classical Islamic World Book Prize.
 I have set on a dense programme of publications, including an article on mystical philosophy that appears in the Brill journal Mawlana Rumi Review and a creative story on architecture that appears in Al-Adab, one of the Arab world’s leading literary journals.

 Before completing my doctoral studies, I began the Imam Bukhari Visiting Fellowship at the Oxford Centre for Islamic Studies.
 During a three-year stay in Oxford (following a 10-year residency in London), I conducted research seminars at the Oxford Centre, the Khalili Research Centre and several area universities and institutes, most notably as a keynote speaker at the Light and Knowledge symposium that took place in 2016 at Wolfson College, University of Oxford.